 Also, the other two major Spanish destinations with unique Roman Heritage are the cities of Tarragona and Cartagena (one of the top gems of the Murcia Region).

 26. Lovers of Teruel

-You can’t find Teruel on the lists of most romantic travel experiences around the world to explore with your loved one.
+You can’t find Teruel on the list of most romantic travel experiences around the world to explore with your loved one.
 But it really belongs there.
-Mausoleum of the Amantes de Teruel is your ultimate proof.
+The Mausoleum of the Amantes de Teruel is your ultimate proof.
 If you’re a fan of Spain you just can´t ignore one of the romantic Spanish legends – the story of the Lovers of Teruel.
 Visiting the tomb and learning more about the Spanish Romeo and Juliet is one of the most popular things to do in Teruel.

 The story of Amantes de Teruel or Lovers of Teruel has inspired Spanish artists and poets since the XIIIth century.
 Two tragic deaths united by one eternal love story, isn’t it poetic?

 Spanish Mudejar Architecture is a UNESCO World Heritage and one of my favorite artsy landmarks in Spain.
 If you ever visited the Southern region of Andalusia you might know what I’m talking about.
 The Real Alcazar of Seville, Cordoba´s Synagogue, and Capilla de San Bartolome are some of the most popular Mudejar gems.